Revised on 28 July 2020, 11:55 a.m.

 - Certain groups, such as pregnant women and people with pre-existing conditions, were at heightened risk of developing complications from H1N1 in Canada.

-For the COVID-19 pandemic, preliminary global data suggest that although the disease is found in all age groups, adults over 60 years of age are at the greatest risk of experiencing severe illness.
-In Canada, 37% of reported cases* (as of 28 May 2020) are among individuals 60 years of age and older, and these cases represent the highest proportion of hospitalizations (71%) and intensive care unit admissions (61%).
+For the COVID-19 pandemic, global data suggest that although the disease is found in all age groups, adults over 60 years of age are at the greatest risk of experiencing severe illness.
+In Canada, 33% of reported cases* (as of 27 July 2020) are among individuals 60 years of age and older, and these cases represent the highest proportion of hospitalizations (69%) and intensive care unit admissions (60%).

-In addition, 74% of patients hospitalized with COVID-19 in Canada had pre-existing conditions, including respiratory disease, cardiac disease, and diabetes.
+In addition, as of 15 April 2020, 75% of patients hospitalized with COVID-19 in Canada had one or more pre-existing conditions, including respiratory disease, cardiac disease, and diabetes.

 Access to Healthcare